Nate Core Practice Test 2025 - Free Practice Questions and Study Guide

 Question: 1 / 400

-To cool the air effectively
+To cool the refrigerant

 Get further explanation with Examzify DeepDiveBeta